Second Chengdu–Chongqing high-speed railway

 The 292 km long Second Chengdu–Chongqing high-speed railway will take a more direct route than the existing 307 km long high-speed Chengdu–Chongqing intercity railway and is expected to reduce journey times between the two cities to 50 minutes.
+In addition, the section between Jianzhou and Dazu Shike will be designed for 400 km/h operations in the future, creating potential conditions for further reductions to travel time.

 History

 Approval for the 69.273 billion yuan project was granted on August 17, 2021 by the National Development and Reform Commission.
+Later the project cost was revised to 73.3 billion yuan.
 Construction started on September 26, 2021.

 Stations

 Other railways between Chengdu and Chongqing

 The first railway between the two cities was the Chengdu–Chongqing railway, completed in the 1950s.
 The Suining–Chengdu railway and Suining–Chongqing railway form a route between the two cities which was completed in 2006.
 The fastest journeys on this line take just over two hours.
 The Chengdu–Chongqing intercity railway was completed in 2015.